JetBrains/intellij-sdk-docs/topics/ui/controls/progress_bar.md

 Provide the Cancel button in the progress dialog if the process can be interrupted (see [Loading Project dialog](#in-dialog)).
 Use the Stop button if interrupting does not return the environment to its previous state.

-Use the Stop icon if there are several processes running at the same time in one dialog or there is not enough space for the button (e.g. [Status bar](#in-status-bar)):
+Use the Stop icon if there are several processes running at the same time in one dialog or there is not enough space for the button (e.g., [Status bar](#in-status-bar)):

 ![](tasks_dialog.png){width=700}